Dick Norton, EA, FATP - Engagement Letter

 Self-Help Technical Issues FAQ Contact Me

-Attorneys and Tax Professionals who perform legal, accounting and financial services, including tax audit and collection representation and resolution before the Federal and State taxing authorities, tax return preparation and tax consulting services, require clients to sign an Engagement Letter.
-This is a form of contract that defines mutual responsibilities, the nature of the services that are to be provided. and the amount and terms of payment for those services.
+require clients to sign an Engagement Letter.
+This is a form of contract that defines our mutual responsibilities, the nature and scope of the services to be provided, the fee, and terms of payment for those services.

 For preparing your tax returns or providing you with consulting services, the Engagement Letter is the only document that you (and if your are married, your spouse) need to sign.

-In order to represent you before the tax agencies, you (and your spouse, if you are married and we are dealing with a joint liability) will need to also sign a Power of Attorney (in addition to the Engagement Letter) giving me authorization to represent you.
-This power of attorney is only valid for communicating with the IRS.
-The Engagement Letter is a PDF Document that I can E-mail (as an attachment), fax or mail to you.
+The Engagement Letter is a PDF Document that I can E-mail (as an attachment), fax, or mail to you.
 Once signed and dated, you can mail it back to me, fax it or scan/e-mail it.
+I will keep your information private and secure.

+In order to represent you before the tax agencies, you (and your spouse, if you are married and we are dealing with a joint return or joint liability) also will need to sign a Power of Attorney (in addition to the Engagement Letter) authorizing me to represent you before the tax agency.
+The tax-specific power of attorney is only valid for communicating with the IRS or state tax agency.
+The power of attorney premits the IRS to discuss your case or situation with me, and vice-versa.
+The power of attorney is only required for representation clients.

-As soon as I receive the signed and dated documents back along with the applicable deposit or retainer, I can begin working on your returns, perform consulting work or begin representing you before the specific tax agency or agencies for which you need my help.
+As soon as I receive the signed and dated documents back along with the applicable deposit or retainer, I can begin working on your returns, perform consulting work, or begin representing you before the specific tax agency or agencies for which you need my help.

 Dick Norton